The Norman Rockwell of American Sculpture

 A young boy in overalls and hat sitting on a man’s shoulders

-Located in front of Simply Sweet Shoppe at 30 N. Range Line Road, one block north of the Main Street & Range Line Road intersection.
+Located in front of Tina’s Traditional Old English Kitchen at 30 N. Range Line Road, one block north of the Main Street & Range Line Road intersection.

 A woman holding a Carmel Arts & Design District shopping bag wearing a jacket and scarf while a man also in a jacket is behind her holding an umbrella over the two of them with the element of a wind gust against their clothing.